istio/istio.io/content/en/docs/setup/install/operator/index.md

 $ istioctl experimental profile dump
 {{< /text >}}

-To view a subset of the entire configuration, you can pass the `--config-path` flag, which selects only the portion of the configuration under the given path:
+To view a subset of the entire configuration, you can use the `--config-path` flag, which selects only the portion of the configuration under the given path:

 {{< text bash >}}